OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 Ordinarily, the devices back button may be used to exit Airlock Browser.
 To prevent the app from exiting via the hardware back button, enable this option.

 ### Require Passcode at Launch
-When enabled, the user is presented with a passcode entry screen when the app launches or the app is deactivated for 5 minutes or longer.
+When *Require Passcode at Launch* is enabled, the user is presented with a passcode entry screen when the app launches or the app is deactivated for 5 minutes or longer.
 See Figure 4.
-This feature is commonly used when the device is used by staff in a public or unrestricted environment.
+This feature is commonly used when the device is being used by staff in a public or unrestricted environment.

 When Require Passcode at Launch is enabled, the window for the app is secured.
 This means that there is no app preview when cycling through apps, and taking a screenshot of the app is disabled.